pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/truewidget.md

 -   ✨ New Features
-    -   Added option to show UTC time.
+    -   Added option to show time of other time zones.
     -   Added option to show the root volume name.